Showing posts with label candy. Show all posts

 Singing River Statue of Muscle Shoals

-The World-changing Muscle Shoals Music
+The World-Changing Muscle Shoals Music

-The warning issued in Arthur Alexander’s You Better Move On got the attention of the Rolling Stones.
-The Beatles heard Alexander’s song, Anna and each band acknowledged their respect for Alexander and his writing by recording their version of his songs on their first albums.
+The warning issued in Arthur Alexander's "You Better Move On" caught the attention of the Rolling Stones.
+The Beatles heard Alexander's song, "Anna," and each band acknowledged their respect for Alexander and his writing by recording their own versions of his songs on their first albums.

 The songwriting tradition continues as one of the strongest facets of Muscle Shoals music, with area songwriters penning songs such as I Loved Her First, I Swear,